oobecomau/desktop.gov.au/docs/blueprint/platform.md

 iOS devices will be enrolled with the Intune organisation Portal to gain secure access to organisation data.

 After devices are enrolled, they become managed.
-Agencies can assign policies and apps to the device through a mobile device management (MDM) provider, such as Intune.
+Organisations can assign policies and apps to the device through a mobile device management (MDM) provider, such as Intune.

-Intune iOS Design Decisions for all agencies and implementation types.
+Intune iOS Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---